django-hijack/django-hijack/docs/index.md

 ```

 ### Setting up the notification bar
-We strongly recommend to display a notification bar to everyone who is hijacking another user.
+We strongly recommend displaying a notification bar to everyone who is hijacking another user.
 This reduces the risk of an admin hijacking someone inadvertently or forgetting to release the user afterwards.

-To set up the notification bar, add the following lines to your base.html / to the template in which want the notification bar to be displayed.
+To set up the notification bar, add the following lines to your `base.html` or to another template in which you want the notification bar to be displayed.

 ```html
 <!-- At the top -->